 TRIBUTE TO EVELYN HARRISON

-Following her death, Jim McCredie, life-long colleague and fellow American School stalwart, paid tribute to Eve Harrison with an astute and moving summation of her life and work, published in AJA in July 2013.
+Following her death, Jim McCredie, life-long colleague and fellow American School stalwart, paid tribute to Eve Harrison with an astute and moving summation of her life and work, published in the American Journal of Archaeology in July 2013.
 We reprint it here in full.

 Evelyn Byrd Harrison was born June 5, 1920, in Charlottesville, Virginia, and graduated from John Marshall High School in Richmond.
 She was descended from two First Families of Virginia, lineages recognized as belonging among the first wave of English settlers to colonize Jamestown in the 17th century.
 The Byrds became a lasting and prominent political dynasty in Virginia, as did the Harrisons, who produced Virginia governors and two American presidents.
 As a southerner, Harrison was proud of her family heritage, which even boasted distant kinship to Pocahontas, but her life and her life’s work was spent in other places.
 She came north for her education, receiving her A.B. from Barnard College in 1941 and completing her M.A. at Columbia University in 1943.
 She then had a break in her studies.
 Like many of her peers, she was enlisted in the war effort, serving as a Research Analytic Specialist until 1945, where she worked on encryption and code breaking.
 Believing that as a classicist she had superior language skills, the army gave her a crash course in Japanese and then set her to translating intercepted Japanese messages for the War Department.